mzazon/awesome-cloud-projects/gcp/global-content-delivery-infrastructure-cloud-wan-anywhere-cache/global-content-delivery-infrastructure-cloud-wan-anywhere-cache.md

 ## Preparation

-Google Cloud WAN represents a revolutionary approach to enterprise networking, providing direct access to Google's planet-scale network infrastructure that has powered services like Gmail, YouTube, and Search for over 25 years.
+Google's Network Connectivity Center represents a revolutionary approach to enterprise networking, providing a hub-and-spoke architecture that leverages Google's planet-scale network infrastructure.
 This preparation phase establishes the foundational environment and enables the necessary APIs to leverage Google's global network backbone for optimized content delivery.

 ```bash
 # Set environment variables for multi-region deployment